egison/egison/design/type-pm-compatibility.md

 The core solver fails closed.
-If a nested constraint cannot be handled by its rigid two-sorted rules, the synchronized path fails rather than weakening the constraint to `Any`, `none`, or a fresh unconstrained slot.
+If a nested constraint cannot be handled by its rigid two-sorted rules, the synchronized path fails rather than weakening the constraint to ordinary `TAny`, capability `Any`, or a fresh unconstrained slot.
 Production may then use an explicitly identified Egison fallback, but that crossing is a compatibility-warning event.